Project Launch

 Conferences

 • Conference I: Poetics and Politics of Imagination (December 2022).
-Register here.
 Details here.

 • Conference II: Alternative Imaginaries: Feminist Transformative Politics in the Global South (May 2024).
-Register here.
 Details here.

 Academic Workshops

-The workshops bring together various scholars to work on their articles towards publication.
+The workshops below, organised by team members, brought together various scholars to work on their articles towards publication.

 Takhayyul Seminars